-- 102-41.80 When is personal property voluntarily abandoned? - 102-41.85 May we retain voluntarily abandoned personal property for official use? - 102-41.90 What happens to voluntarily abandoned personal property retained for official use? - 102-41.95 Where do we send the reports for voluntarily abandoned personal property? - 102-41.100 What information do we provide when reporting voluntarily abandoned personal property to GSA? - 102-41.105 What happens to voluntarily abandoned personal property when reported to GSA? - 102-41.110 Are transfers of voluntarily abandoned personal property reimbursable? - 102-41.115 May we retain the proceeds from the sale of voluntarily abandoned personal property?
+- 102-41.80 When is personal property voluntarily abandoned? - 102-41.85 What choices do I have for retaining or disposing of voluntarily abandoned personal property?

+- 102-41.90 What happens to voluntarily abandoned personal property retained for official use? - 102-41.95 Where do we send the reports for voluntarily abandoned personal property? - 102-41.100 What information do we provide when reporting voluntarily abandoned personal property to GSA? - 102-41.105 What happens to voluntarily abandoned personal property when reported to GSA? - 102-41.110 Are transfers of voluntarily abandoned personal property reimbursable? - 102-41.115 May we retain the proceeds received from the sale of voluntarily abandoned personal property?